BSC-ES/pyhanami/docs/source/User-Guide.md

 ## Tropical Cyclones (TCs) evaluation

-To evaluate the simulation of TCs, create a `ScientificEvaluation` object with the `SimulationData` object that you want to analyze and use the `tc_metrics` method.
+To evaluate the simulation of TCs, create a `ScientificEvaluation` object with the `SimulationData` object that you want to analyze and use the `compute_tc_metrics` method.
 This method computes several **TC metrics** (see [Methodology](./Methodology.md#tropical-cyclones-tcs-tc-metrics)) and requires the following variables with a 6-hourly frequency:
 - **Sea level pressure** (`psl`)
 - **Zonal and meridional wind at 10 m** (`uas` and `vas`)
 - **Geopotential height at 300 hPa and 500 hPa** (`zg300` and `zg500`)

+The following snippet creates a `TCMetrics` instance that:
+1. Detects and tracks TCs between `year_init` and `year_end`.
+2. Computes several TC metrics, including number of TCs, intensity, lifetime, genesis location, and track density.
-With the following, the `tc_metrics` method will detect and track TCs between `year_init` and `year_end`, and compute various global temporal and spatial statistics for several TC metrics for both the provided simulation data and IBTrACS data.
-Apart from the scalar values, it will also output summary tables with the computed statistics:
+3. Computes various global temporal and spatial scalar statistics from the TC metrics for both the provided simulation data and IBTrACS data.

 ```python
 # Initialize ScientificEvaluation class with a SimulationData object